hrithikthakur/snapfix/docs/APP_STORE_CHECKLIST.md

 # App Store Submission Checklist

-Use this checklist when preparing SnapFix for App Store submission.
+Use this checklist when preparing flickfix for App Store submission.

 ## Pre-Submission